Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Describe the differences between a map and a vector.**

 A `map` is an associative container of key-value pairs.
-Each value is binded to a key thus we can get a value by its key.
+Each value is bound to a key thus we can get a value by its key.

 A `vector` is a sequential container of objects and every object has an associated index thus we can have access to each object by its index.